DongwookYoon/RichReviewXBlock/README.md

 rm ssl.zip
 ```

-### Configure MuPla for PDFs
+### Set up RichReview's MuPla module

-You need `build-essential` to compile mupla source code.
-Just call make to do so.
+#### Build MuPla

+You installed `build-essential` during the initial VM setup.
+The `build-essential` package contains the binaries you need compile the C/C++ mupla source code.
+It comes with the build tool `make`.
+Now call `make` build mupla.

 ```bash
 cd ~/RichReviewXBlock/mupla_core/mupla
 make
 ```

-### Configure Django Server
+#### Configure Django Server

-Install the packages for python using python package manager pip.
-You installed pip from `pip-python`.
+Install the packages for Python using python package manager `pip`.
+You installed `pip` from `pip-python` during the initial VM setup.
+[Django](https://www.djangoproject.com/) is a webframework that let's us run a server on Python.
+[PyPDF2](https://mstamy2.github.io/PyPDF2/) is a module that contains functions to merge and read pdfs.

 ```bash
 python --version